 What is oral candidiasis?

 Oral candidiasis is often known as thrush, because its white spots resemble the breast of the bird with the same name.
-Although candida is present in 50% of healthy mouths, it causes infection (candidiasis) when increased numbers of yeast cells invade the mucosa (the name for the moist skin inside body openings).
+Although candida is present in 50% of normal flora of healthy mouths, it causes infection (candidiasis) when increased numbers of yeast cells invade the mucosa (the name for the moist skin inside body openings).

-Predisposing factors for infection
+Predisposing factors for candida infection

 - Infancy or old age

 - In a newborn baby, maternal vaginal yeast infection